-Federer tops Haase to advance to Rogers Cup final

-Any misgivings Roger Federer may have had about playing in the Rogers Cup are behind him now that the Swiss master has reached the final.
+Canada's Shapovalov eliminated in semi-finals of Rogers Cup

+Shapovalov, of Richmond Hill, Ont., held his serve through a more than 14-minute game early on, but lost it to go down 4-5 in the opening set, double faulting on break point.
+It was the fourth time in five matches he lost the first set, but this time there was no coming back.

+He wasted two break points at 4-3 in the second, and Zverev was able to get the break for 6-5 after two Shapovalov double faults.
+It set up a wild final game, with Shapovalov saving two match points and Zverev erasing three break points before it ended with a misfired backhand by the Canadian.

-The second-seeded Federer used a 6-3, 7-6 (5) victory over unseeded Robin Haase of the Netherlands on Saturday afternoon to reach his sixth final of the year, where he will be seeking a sixth win.
+Federer reached his sixth final of the year, and will be seeking a sixth win.

 He had considering skipping the event, which would have been disastrous for the promoters with world No. 1 Andy Murray as well as Novak Djokovic and Stan Wawrinka already out with injuries.
 But Federer decided to play and now has a chance to add to a tally that includes Australian Open and Wimbledon titles this year.